AI-BNU-TEAMKG/EduMKG/README.md

 ```python
 python rdf.py
 ```

+##### SPARQL Endpoint Url and Usage Instructions
+We have open-sourced the RDF data of EduMKG on Zenodo and provided an automation script for converting JSON to RDF format in this code repository.
+You can execute the script by following the steps below:
-3. Accessing the SPARQL Endpoint and Performing Queries: We provide an example for reference.
+Accessing the SPARQL Endpoint and Performing Queries: We provide an example for reference.
 * Access the [Apache Jena Fuseki UI](https://edumkg.lutong.space/#/).
 * Enter the username and password: `user`, `userPassword`.
 * Example usage: